 If the Event queue is not writable at the time when the fault record of a stall is to be written, the stalled transaction is retried as though it had just arrived when the queue is next writeable and a new fault record is generated.
-For more information about recording faults and events, see section 7.2.
+For more information about recording faults and events, see section 7.2 Event queue recorded faults and events.

-Software can depend on the delivery of fault records from stalled transactions, see section 3.12.4.
+Software can depend on the delivery of fault records from stalled transactions, see section 3.12.4 Virtual Memory paging with SMMU.